abeyyoseph/OtherProjects/BreastCancerClassificationCNN/README.md

 - F1 Score: 0.6814

 ## Summary
 The CNN achieved good general performance, with better recall on cancer and higher precision on benign.
+With a task focused on identification of a disease, recall performance is more heavily desired than precision.
 Weighted loss and data augmentation proved to be crucial for performance improvements.
 Due to the large dataset and resource constraints, training was limited to 10 epochs.
 Future improvements may include threshold tuning, focal loss, or fine-tuning the learning rate scheduler to adapt more dynamically.